dinjou/inconfluential/README.md

 # Inconfluential

-> [!WARNING]
-> This repository is being pushed to my github before I have confirmed permissions to use a portion of the code from `LukeLD/gitfluence`.This revision should not be considered available for general use, and does not have a license associated with it. `LICENSE.md` is provided all other code with excluding LukeLD's `AtlassianConverter()` class.

 Inconfluential is a Python script designed to export pages from one or more Atlassian Confluence spaces into Markdown files.
 It organizes these files into a directory structure and maintains a Git repository to track changes over time.
 This allows for easy version control, offline access, and integration with other tools that consume Markdown files.

 ## Features